kleene-project/docs/reference/dockerfile.md

 ```

 Kleene treats lines that *begin* with `#` as a comment.
 A `#` marker anywhere
-else in a line is treated as an argument.
+else in a line is treated as part of an argument.
 This allows statements like:

 ```dockerfile
 # Comment